-The Veterans Academic Resource Center (VARC) is the main resource center for student veterans at UCF.
-From providing a space where student veterans can gather and study to assisting them with using GI bill benefits, this central location — which is in Knights Plaza near the Addition Financial Arena — aims to make veterans transition to civilian and academic life as smooth as possible.
+The Office of Military and Veteran Student Success (MVSS) is the main resource center for student-veterans at UCF.
+From providing a space where student-veterans can gather and study to assisting them with using GI bill benefits, this central location — which is in Knights Plaza near the Addition Financial Arena — aims to make veterans transition to civilian and academic life as smooth as possible.

-Here’s a list of resources, support services, events and employment opportunities offered through the VARC and across campus that are aimed at supporting student veterans.
+Here’s a list of resources, support services, events and employment opportunities offered through the MVSS and across campus that are aimed at supporting student-veterans.

 Resources and Support Services